QueNerguy/WikiQuedia/content/WikiQuedia/I Notes/Semester 1/Linear Algebra/Eigenvectors and Eigenvalues.md

 <br>Another geometric interpretation behind the equation $(A - \lambda I) \textbf{v} = \vec{0}$ is that $(A - \lambda I) \textbf{v}$ "Squishes the whole space into a lower dimension"[^3b1b1], namely, a line.
 The area under a line is 0, therefore the determinant is also 0, and we compute from here.
 ###### Quick Method 2D Matrices
 &nbsp&nbsp&nbsp&nbsp | Credit for this method goes to 3Blue1Brown, find his video [here](https://www.youtube.com/watch?v=e50Bj7jn9IQ). |
-In engineering and many other applications, eigenvalues are very common and useful, but computing them is inefficient. <br>In a __2 dimensional__ case there is a much easier way to calculate the eigenvalues:
+In engineering and many other applications, eigenvalues are very common and useful, but computing them is inefficient. <br>In a __2 dimensional__ case there is a much easier way to calculate the eigenvalues, namely
 $$
 \lambda_1, \lambda_2 = \textrm{m} \pm \sqrt{\textrm{m}^2-D}
 $$